-Was the road wet, sandy or uneven?
-Did you perform your field sobriety tests in the extreme cold or heat?
+Was the road wet, sandy, or uneven?
+Did you perform your field sobriety tests in extreme cold or heat?
 These questions are important and should be discussed with a skilled RI DUI defense attorney.

-The Horizontal Gaze Nystagmus test, Walk and Turn Test and One Leg Stand test are the only three tests which are standardized and validated by NHTSA.
+The Horizontal Gaze Nystagmus test, Walk and Turn Test, and One Leg Stand test are the only three tests that are standardized and validated by NHTSA.

 Despite this, some Rhode Island police officers commonly employ additional, non-standardized tests in the field when investigating drunk driving cases.